 Popular Freelancing Niches for Beginners:

-Web Development – Building websites, WordPress customization
+- Web Development – Building websites, WordPress customization, e-commerce stores

 Step 2: Build Your Portfolio (Even Without Clients)